park-jun-woo/ncloud-certbot-hook/readme.md

 ## License

-**ncp-certbot-hook** is released under the [MIT License](LICENSE).
+**ncloud-certbot-hook** is released under the [MIT License](LICENSE).
 See the `LICENSE` file for full license terms.

 ---

 ### Feedback & Contributions

-Feel free to open [issues](https://github.com/park-jun-woo/ncp-certbot-hook/issues) or submit [pull requests](https://github.com/park-jun-woo/ncp-certbot-hook/pulls) if you encounter bugs or want to add new features.
+Feel free to open [issues](https://github.com/park-jun-woo/ncloud-certbot-hook/issues) or submit [pull requests](https://github.com/park-jun-woo/ncloud-certbot-hook/pulls) if you encounter bugs or want to add new features.
 We welcome all contributions!